kevdhan/OracleCloud/Infrastructure/WebServer_Basic/README.md

    [Image: BastionHost_SSH_chmood400]

-   1. Permissions for Web Server and Bastion Private Keys:
+   **Permissions for Web Server and Bastion Private Keys:***
-   Locate Bastion Host and Web Server Private Key and for both private keys
+   1. Locate Bastion Host and Web Server Private Key and for both private keys

-   Enter the command: “chmod 400 <private key>”
+   2. Enter the command: “chmod 400 <private key>”

-   This sets the file permission so that only you can read the file
+   3. This sets the file permission so that only you can read the file

-ii.
-SSH-Agent:
+   **SSH-Agent:**
    Use ssh-agent to store the Web Server Private Key.
 This will allow best practice security, by storing the Web Server key on your local machine (not on your Bastion Host).

    [Image: WebServer_KeyAgent]

-1. To enable loading keys in the agent, locate your ssh config file in: “~/.ssh/config” and add: “AddKeysToAgent yes” [Image: WebServer_SSH_AddAgent]
+   1. To enable loading keys in the agent, locate your ssh config file in: “~/.ssh/config” and add: “AddKeysToAgent yes”

+   [Image: WebServer_SSH_AddAgent]

    2. To add keys to the agent, Enter the command: “ssh-add [path of Web Server Private Key]”

-b.
-SSH into Bastion Host:
+2. SSH into Bastion Host:
 [Image: BastionHost_PublicIPAddress]
 i.
 Locate the public IP Address of your Bastion Host [Image: BastionHost_SSH]